by Beth A. Richardson

 THINGS YOU CAN DO TO GET READY:

 - Download the current issue of Alive Now Digital.
-The theme for this November/December issue is “Peace.”
+The theme for this November/December issue is “Jubilee.”

 - Check Alive Now’s Daily Reflections for Advent themes throughout the season.
 Sign up to receive them via email.